-Acute exacerbations of COPD may be defined as an acute worsening of respiratory symptoms (e.g., dyspnea, cough, sputum production) that results in the need for additional therapy.
-This worsening appears to result from increases in airway inflammatory cells and proteins that are triggered by an infection, airborne pollutants, and/or other factors.
+An acute exacerbation of COPD may be defined as an event characterized by increased dyspnea and/or cough and sputum that worsens in <14 days and may be accompanied by tachypnea and/or tachycardia.
+An acute exacerbation of COPD is often associated with increased local and systemic inflammation caused by infections, pollution, or other insult to the airways.
+The worsening of symptoms appears to result from increases in airway inflammatory cells and proteins that are triggered by an infection, airborne pollutants, and/or other factors.
 The acute on chronic inflammatory response and/or concurrent bronchoconstriction leads to worsening in expiratory airflow limitation.
 Worsening of expiratory airflow limitation leads to increased resistive work of breathing, increased ventilation/perfusion mismatch, and gas exchange disturbances.
 It also results in increased hyperinflation, which then further worsens lung mechanics and can lead to impaired function and fatigue of the respiratory muscles.
 Due to the difficulty in obtaining specimens from people with exacerbations of COPD, further complicated by heterogeneous triggers, knowledge of the inflammatory response during an episode is incomplete.

 Acute exacerbations have significant impact on activity level, functional status, and quality of life experienced by people with COPD.
 Moreover, recovery from exacerbations may be prolonged, and some patients never regain their prior level of lung function and/or functional status.
 There is evidence to suggest that exacerbations not only tend to be more frequent and more severe as COPD progresses, but may themselves accelerate the decline in lung function in COPD.
 Indeed, some patients may also be at increased risk for COPD exacerbations (i.e., have a phenotype of increased susceptibility) independent of disease severity.
 Currently recommended assessment of COPD patients includes confirmation of the diagnosis, determination of the severity of the airflow obstruction, assessment of symptoms, as well as assessment of the risk of exacerbations.
 People with severe or very severe airflow obstruction, those with a history of two or more exacerbations in the preceding year, or those with history of hospitalization due to exacerbation in the previous year are considered at high risk of subsequent exacerbations.
 Several additional factors are also associated with exacerbations and/or hospitalizations for COPD.
 COPD exacerbations, particularly those requiring hospitalization, are associated with increased mortality, as well as significant healthcare costs.